The Parents Flew The Nest

 The Sunset At The Top Of Stone Mountain Falls

-This is the sunset view that we experienced in early September while visiting the park.
+We experienced this sunset view in early September while visiting the park.
 We were the only ones there taking in the view.
 I think being on top of the mountain might be a better sunset or sunrise spot than the top of the falls.
 However, it was still a beautiful sight.

 Stone Mountain Loop Trail: With A Few Side Trails Thrown In